Malay-Max/TaskZen/README.md

 1. In the root of your project, create a new file named `.env.local` if it doesn't exist.
 2. Copy the contents of `.env` into your new `.env.local` file.
-3. Replace the placeholder values with your Firebase credentials (from step 1.6), and your Telegram Bot Token and Chat ID (from step 2).
+3. Replace the placeholder values with your Firebase credentials (from step 1.6), your Telegram Bot Token and Chat ID (from step 2), and create a secure, random string for `CRON_SECRET`.

 ### 4. Install Dependencies and Run